 How Do I Get a Real Estate License?

-Meet the basic requirements (typically age and legal residency requirements).
+Meet the age and residency requirements.

-Pass the state real estate exam.
+Pass your real estate exam.

-Find a broker to supervise your work.
+Find a sponsoring broker to supervise your work.

-Apply for your real estate license.
+Complete the application for your real estate license.

 Start Your Flexible Real Estate Career Today!